kevinmarquesp/cz/README.md

 You can always edit the `types.json` in `~/.local/share/committizen_emoji_sh/types.json` to have custom types.
 But if you're in a project that has a specific convention you can set a custom commit types JSON file with the options `-j` or `--json`.

 Use `cz --help` for more information.

+> [!TIP]
+> If you have a custom alias for your `fzf` command like I do, this script will push that before running the `fzf` command.
+So you can expect a customized good looking `fzf` prompt!
 ## Development & Contribution
 ### TODO
 - [ ] Verify if the JSON path exists before opening the `fzf` prompt.